 Funded with $25 million from The Grainger Foundation of Lake Forest, Illinois, the Grainger Institute for Engineering will serve as an incubator for trans-disciplinary research conducted in the University of Wisconsin-Madison College of Engineering.
 Such research will enable the College to lead discoveries in targeted technological areas important to society and to our nation’s economy.

 The Grainger Institute for Engineering is designed to allow the College to be nimble in identifying critical research areas and rapidly growing those areas into self-sustaining thrusts.
-Currently, researchers in the Institute are focusing on advanced manufacturing and materials discovery and sustainability—areas that build in existing strengths within the College of Engineering and at UW-Madison.
+Currently, researchers in the Institute are focusing on advanced manufacturing, materials discovery and sustainability—areas that build in existing strengths within the College of Engineering and at UW-Madison.
 These three areas share commonalities and each benefit from close interaction with the others.
 Together, they provide opportunities to accelerate the process of materials discovery to application or use in a product, and to engage in this process in a sustainable, environmentally friendly manner.

 Advanced manufacturing: In manufacturing, a process known as additive manufacturing has many advantages, including the potential to save manufacturers money and reduce waste.
 The process draws on digital models to “print” 3D components layer by layer, allowing manufacturers to quickly generate and revise product prototypes, or to cost-effectively mass-produce small quantities of custom components.
 As a result, manufacturers consume fewer raw materials, use less energy, and produce products more efficiently.
 Coupling additive manufacturing with digital manufacturing and supply-chain optimization can give U.S. industries a competitive advantage.